Chinese numismatic charm: Later developments

-Charms with inscriptions such as fú dé cháng shòu (福德長壽) and qiān qiū wàn suì (千秋萬歲, 1,000 autumns, 10,000 years) were first cast around the end of the Northern dynasties period and continued through the Khitan Liao, Jurchen Jin and Mongol Yuan dynasties.
-During the Tang and Song dynasties, open-work charms began to include images of Chinese dragons, qilin, flowers and other plants, fish, deer, insects, Chinese phoenixes, fish, and people.
+Charms with inscriptions such as fú dé cháng shòu (福德長壽) and qiān qiū wàn suì (千秋萬歲, 1,000 autumns, 10,000 years) were first cast around the end of the Northern dynasties period and continued through the Khitan Liao, Jurchen Jin, and Mongol Yuan dynasties.
+During the Tang and Song dynasties, open-work charms began to include images of Chinese dragons, qilin, flowers and other plants, fish, deer, insects, Chinese phoenixes, and people.
 The open-work charms from this era were used as clothing accessories, adornment, or to decorate horses.
-The very common charm inscription cháng mìng fù guì (長命富貴) was introduced during the Tang and Song dynasties, when the reverse side of these talismans started showing Taoist imagery such as yin-yang symbols, the eight trigrams, and the Chinese zodiacs.
-During the Song dynasty, a large number of Chinese talismans were cast, especially horse coins which were used as gambling tokens and board game pieces.
+The very common charm inscription cháng mìng fù guì (長命富貴) was introduced during the Tang and Song dynasties, when the reverse side of these talismans began to feature Taoist imagery, such as yin-yang symbols, the eight trigrams, and the Chinese zodiac.
+During the Song dynasty, a large number of Chinese talismans were cast, especially horse coins, which were used as gambling tokens and board game pieces.
 Fish charms meant to be worn around the waist were introduced during the reign of the Khitan Liao.
-Other new types emerged during the Jurchen Jin dynasty, with the influence of the steppe culture and arts of the Jurchen people.
-The Jin dynasty merged the Jurchen culture with Chinese administration, and the charms of the Jin dynasty innovated on the talismans of the Song dynasty which used hidden symbolism, allusions, implied suggestions, and phonetic homonyms to describe a meaning.
-Under the Jurchens, new symbolisms emerged: a dragon representing the emperor, a phoenix representing the empress, tigers representing ministers, lions representing the government as a whole, and cranes and pine trees that symbolized longevity.
-Hidden symbolism such as jujube fruits for "morning or early" and chickens symbolizing "being lucky" also emerged under the Jurchens.
+Other new types emerged during the Jurchen Jin dynasty, influenced by steppe culture and the arts of the Jurchen people.
+The Jin dynasty merged Jurchen culture with Chinese administration, and the charms of the Jin dynasty innovated on the talismans of the Song dynasty, which used hidden symbolism, allusions, implied suggestions, and phonetic homonyms to convey meaning.
+Under the Jurchens, new symbols emerged: a dragon representing the emperor, a phoenix representing the empress, tigers representing ministers, lions representing the government as a whole, and cranes and pine trees symbolizing longevity.
+Hidden symbolism, such as jujube fruits for "morning or early" and chickens symbolizing "being lucky", also emerged under the Jurchens.

-Under the Ming and Manchu Qing dynasties, there was increased manufacture of amulets with inscriptions that wish for good luck and those that celebrate events.
+Under the Ming and Manchu Qing dynasties, there was an increased manufacture of amulets with inscriptions that wished for good luck and celebrated events.
 These numismatic talismans depict what is called the "three many": happiness, longevity, and having many progeny.
-Other common wishes included those for wealth and receiving a high rank from the imperial examination system.
-During this period, more Chinese numismatic talismans began using implied and hidden meanings with visual puns.
+Other common wishes included those for wealth and for attaining a high rank in the imperial examination system.
+During this period, more Chinese numismatic talismans began to use implied and hidden meanings through visual puns.
 This practice was particularly expanded upon during the Manchu Qing dynasty.